|

 Growth of the Real Estate Sector and Home Renovation Activities

 The booming real estate sector and the rising trend of home renovations are significant drivers of the India decorative paints market.
-The real estate market in India has witnessed substantial growth over the last decade, particularly in metropolitan and tier-2 cities.
-This growth is fueled by various factors, including government schemes for affordable housing, tax benefits, and favorable interest rates for home loans, which have made home ownership more accessible to a wider section of the population.
+The real estate market in India has witnessed substantial growth, with home sales in the top seven cities reaching over 134,000 units in the first half of 2025.
+This growth is fueled by government schemes for affordable housing, tax benefits, and favorable interest rates, which have made homeownership more accessible.

 The demand for residential properties continues to increase, leading to a corresponding rise in the need for decorative paints for both new construction and property upgrades.
-In addition, the real estate sector has been diversifying to include luxury apartments, gated communities, and commercial spaces that require high-end finishes.
-As a result, premium decorative paints, such as those offering advanced weatherproofing, enhanced aesthetics, and resistance to fading, have gained prominence.
+The real estate sector has also diversified to include luxury apartments, which saw sales of over ₹12,300 crore in Mumbai alone during the first half of 2024.
+As a result, premium decorative paints offering advanced weatherproofing and enhanced aesthetics have gained prominence.

 Furthermore, home renovation has become increasingly popular in India.
-With more disposable income, homeowners are undertaking renovations to refresh the appearance of their homes or improve functionality.
-Paint is one of the most cost-effective ways to revitalize a space, making it a popular choice for renovation projects.
-The increasing popularity of DIY (do-it-yourself) home improvement activities, fueled by online tutorials and product availability, also contributes to the growing demand for decorative paints.
+With more disposable income, homeowners are undertaking renovations to refresh their homes' appearance.
+Paint is one of the most cost-effective ways to revitalize a space, making it a popular choice.
+The increasing popularity of do-it-yourself (DIY) home improvement activities, fueled by online tutorials and the growing presence of retailers like MR.DIY, also contributes to the demand for decorative paints.

-The combined growth of the real estate sector and the increasing preference for home renovations is driving the decorative paints market, creating significant opportunities for growth.
-With the ongoing expansion of both the residential and commercial real estate sectors, the demand for decorative paints is set to remain strong in the years ahead.
+The combined growth of the real estate sector and the increasing preference for home renovations is driving the decorative paints market.
+With the ongoing expansion of both residential and commercial real estate, the demand for decorative paints is set to remain strong.

 Download Free Sample Report